Protecting and restoring waterscapes on the Agulhas Plain

 Why is the Agulhas Plain so important?

-This critical habitat also gives life to globally threatened birds.
-Birds like the Southern Black Korhaan, Secretarybird and Hottentot Buttonquail thrive here.
+This habitat also gives life to globally threatened species.
+Critically Endangered Micro Frogs, and freshwater fish species facing extinction, including Heuningnes redfins, occur here.
+Birds like the Southern Black Korhaan, African Marsh Harrier, Agulhas Long-billed Lark and Fynbos Buttonquail also thrive here.

-That’s why the Nuwejaars Wetlands Special Management Area forms part of an Important Bird and Biodiversity Area.
+That’s why the Nuwejaars Wetlands Special Management Area forms part of an Important Bird and Biodiversity Area, as well as a Critical Biodiversity Area.
+These rivers are also designated NFEPA rivers (National Freshwater Ecosystem Priority Areas).

-The Special Management Area is the original home of the Bontebok – once nearly extinct.
-Now we’ve brought them back.
+The Nuwejaars Wetlands Special Management Area is the original home of the Bontebok – once nearly extinct.
+Today it’s listed as Vulnerable, and is still in need of protection.

-And we’ve reintroduced Buffalo, Hippo and Hartebeest – once extinct on the Agulhas Plain.
+We’ve also reintroduced Buffalo, Hippo and Hartebeest – which once flourished on the Agulhas Plain but became locally extinct in past centuries.

 Come and hike on the Nuwejaars Wetlands